-The test takes about five minutes and may cause discomfort but is not particularly painful.
+The test takes about 10 minutes and may cause some discomfort but is not particularly painful.
+The whole consultation may take around 30 minutes in total.
 You will be told to take it easy for a couple of days and you may experience some cramping after the procedure.
-The initial test results can come back in a few days but the full results can take up to a month.

 What does CVS show?

 CVS can detect a large number of conditions, including, but not limited to, the following:

 - Muscular dystrophy

 - Inherited blood disorders such as sickle cell anaemia and thalassaemia

 - Developmental disorders such as fragile X syndrome

 - Phenylketonuria – a rare condition where the body cannot break down a substance called phenylalanine, which can build up to dangerous levels in the brain

 CVS does not detect neural tube defects such as spina bifida, Rhesus incompatibility, or birth defects such as cleft palate.

 What do the results of a CVS test mean?